 ‘”Strict liability”, supported in law in the Netherlands, leads to [a] driver’s insurance being deemed to be responsible in a collision between a car and a cyclist.
 This makes car drivers very wary of bicycles.’

-The fact is that no-one is saying that there should be segregated cycle paths everywhere, not even the Dutch or the Danes.
+The fact is that no-one is saying that there should be segregated kerb-separated cycle tracks on every single road like a country lane, not even the Dutch or the Danes, but it is all about creating a complete & segregated network with quick and easy continuity.
 It doesn’t help that cycle infrastructure in this country resembles something designed by someone who really, really, really hates cycling.
 But to dismiss them arbitrarily because of not understanding their true context in mainland Europe is a cheap shot.
-Even if they only create the ‘Placebo effect’ to which the Guardian Bike Blog post alludes, I’d prefer that to consistent fines from the EU for failing to meet air pollution targets, or more gastric band surgery or one of the worst road safety records for cyclists and pedestrians in Western Europe (as tragically demonstrated in this moving blog post from Embassy Press Officer, Mark Ames).
-Now that my Study Tour experience has really started to sink in (which the Cycling Embassy of Great Britain intends to make an annual event), I shall be revealing more over the next few weeks (and years) mainly through the Embassy website as well as addressing further how all this should be taken to a wider British audience that doesn’t know yet how much they love riding a bicycle like previous generations.
+Even if they only create the ‘Placebo effect’ to which the Guardian Bike Blog post alludes.
+I’d prefer that to consistent fines from the EU for failing to meet air pollution targets, or more gastric band surgery or one of the worst road safety records for cyclists and pedestrians in Western Europe (as tragically demonstrated in this moving blog post from Embassy Press Officer, Mark Ames).
+Unbelievably in this country, having crap infrastructure is often used as an excuse to do even less as opposed to more.
+Continual improvement, quality control and development seem to exist in every other thing you will come into contact with in your day except British Cycling Infrastructure.
+Now that my Study Tour experience has really started to sink in, I shall be revealing more over the next few weeks (and years) mainly through the Embassy website as well as addressing further how all this should be taken to a wider British audience that doesn’t know yet how much they love riding a bicycle like previous generations.

 I leave you with this ditty I’ve quickly put together for the Cycling Embassy from footage taken by me on the Study Tour and then from my commute to work (Worthing to Brighton) on the Monday morning after returning home.